Skip to main content

 Tips πŸ’‘

-• If the time period you're viewing on the dashboard, matrix or a slide does not conform to the target you've set (e.g viewing one week inside a monthly target), OneUp dynamically recalculates the target based on the time period selected.
+• If the time period you're viewing on the dashboard, in a report or TV slide does not conform to the target you've set (e.g viewing one week inside a monthly target), OneUp dynamically recalculates the target based on the time period selected.
 As an example, a yearly target with a value of 120 will be altered to 10 if viewing just one month's data (as it will be divided by 12 months).

 • Targets currently do not account for bank holidays (i.e they do not reduce their value to 0 on holidays).